 Restricted stock units represent the Company's unfunded and unsecured promise to issue shares of the common stock at a future date, subject to the terms of the Award Agreement issued under the 2012 Equity Incentive Plan.
-Restricted stock unit awards granted in 2018 included time vested share awards and awards with performance vesting conditions.
-No restricted stock was granted, or vested, during the years ended December 31, 2018, 2017 and 2016.
+Restricted stock unit awards granted in 2019 included time vested share awards and awards with performance vesting conditions.
+Restricted stock awards are issued shares of common stock that are subject to forfeiture on terms described in the Award Agreement, and may be granted under the 2012 Equity Incentive Plan.
+No restricted stock awards were granted, or vested, during the years ended December 31, 2019, 2018 and 2017.
 The fair value of a restricted stock unit and restricted stock award is charged to expense ratably over the applicable service period.
 The purpose of these awards is to assist in attracting and retaining highly competent employees and directors and to act as an incentive in motivating selected employees and directors to achieve long-term corporate objectives.

-Changes in the Company's non-vested restricted stock units for the year ended December 31, 2018 is as follows:
+Changes in the Company's non-vested restricted stock units for the year ended December 31, 2019 is as follows: